-The Criminal Alien Program (CAP) provides ICE-wide direction and support in the biometric and biographic identification, arrest, and removal of priority aliens who are incarcerated within federal, state, and local prisons and jails, as well as at-large criminal aliens that have circumvented identification.
-It is incumbent upon ICE to ensure that all efforts are made to investigate, arrest, and remove individuals from the United States that ICE deems priorities by processing the alien expeditiously and securing a final order of removal for an incarcerated alien before the alien is released to ICE custody.
-The identification and processing of incarcerated criminal aliens, before release from jails and prisons, decreases or eliminates the time spent in ICE custody and reduces the overall cost to the Federal Government.
+The Criminal Alien Program (CAP) provides ICE-wide direction and support in the biometric and biographic identification, arrest, and removal of priority noncitizens who are incarcerated within federal, state, and local prisons and jails, as well as at-large criminal noncitizens that have circumvented identification.
+It is incumbent upon ICE to ensure that all efforts are made to investigate, arrest, and remove individuals from the United States that ICE deems priorities by processing the noncitizen expeditiously and securing a final order of removal for an incarcerated noncitizen before the noncitizen is released to ICE custody.
+The identification and processing of incarcerated criminal noncitizens, before release from jails and prisons, decreases or eliminates the time spent in ICE custody and reduces the overall cost to the Federal Government.

 Additionally, integral to the effective execution of this program is the aggressive prosecution of criminal offenders identified by ERO officers during the course of their duties.
 ERO, in conjunction with the Offices of the United States Attorneys, actively pursues criminal prosecutions upon the discovery of offenses of the nation's criminal code and immigration laws.
 This further enhances public safety and provides a significant deterrent to recidivism.

 Sanctuary policies force ICE officers out of local jails and into corresponding communities.
 When a local jurisdiction refuses to collaborate with ICE or obstructs the agency's lawful enforcement activities, it places at risk both public and officer safety, requires a much greater expenditure of limited resources and forces ICE to arrest criminal noncitizens at-large in the communities, instead of a secure, jail environment.